maxsu/RectangleBot/README.md

 Let I be binary image containing rectangles of the foreground color, on a solid background.
 The rectangles are of arbitrary position and orientation, but obey the following constraints:

-1. The rectangles are completely disjoint, and their boundaries are separate.
+1. The rectangles and their boundaries are completely disjoint from one another.
 2. No rectangles touch the image boundary.
 3. *Optional*: the rectangles are of known size.
 4. *Optional*: there are exactly k rectangle, for some known k.